+POETRY UNIT

+Week 1:

+Aug.
+21 - 24

+COURSE ORIENTATION

+START HERE

-POETRY UNIT Week 1: COURSE ORIENTATION Jan.
-22 START HERE Read the ENGL 71, sec.
-8, Course Announcements, which contains essential information about taking this online Creative Writing course using the Canvas learning management system.
-Read the ENGL 71, sec.
-8, Syllabus.
+Read the ENGL 71 Course Announcements, which contains essential information about taking this online Creative Writing course using the Canvas learning management system.

+Read the ENGL 71(Online) Syllabus.
 The syllabus contains essential information about the course objectives, assignments, writing and workshop requirements, grades, and assessments.
 A detailed course calendar follows the body of the syllabus.
 You should explore the calendar and put important dates on your personal calendar.

 Introduce Yourself: Post your profile on Canvas by going to Personal Settings and editing your Profile.
 Click here to watch a video how to update your Personal Settings and Profile Picture.

-Set Up Your ePortfolio : Set up an ePortfolio for you to keep drafts and revisions of your work.
+Set Up Your ePortfolio: Set up an ePortfolio for you to keep drafts and revisions of your work.
 Click here for a tutorial on how to set up your ePortfolio.

 Find Your Writing Group: The instructor has assigned each student to a Writing Group, which has a maximum of 7 members.
 There are 4 Writing Groups in the class.
 Click here to find your Writing Group Home Page on Canvas.
 You will be asked to post drafts of creative writing assignments as DISCUSSIONS, to be read and critiqued by other Writing Group members in the replies.

-Discussion : Reply to the "Introduce Yourself" DISCUSSION on Canvas to share your writing voice with the other class members.
+Discussion: Reply to the "Introduce Yourself" DISCUSSION on Canvas to share your writing voice with the other class members.
 In your Discussion reply, tell us something interesting about yourself, also your year in SJSU, other schools you've attended (if any), and interests related to Creative Writing and reading works of literature (classical or contemporary).
 Make your profile public so other students can read it.
 Read all the introductions being posted to the Introduce Yourself Discussion and reply by commenting on 2 other students' postings.
-Click here to read more about how to reply to or start a discussion on Canvas
+Click here to read more about how to reply to or start a discussion on Canyas.

-- In Creative Writing (abbreviated CW), "A Few Things You Should Know About Creative Writing" and "A Few Words About Revision," pp. 1 13; "A Few Things You Should Know About Poetry," pp. 14 19.
+- In Creative Writing (abbreviated CW), "A Few Things You Should Know About Creative Writing" and "A Few Words About Revision," pp. 1 13; "Writing Poetry," pp. 14 17; "Prose Poem," pp. 69-72.
 "Basketball," Sherman Alexie, p.
-71; "Postcard from Kashmir," p.
-72; "Repulse Bay," pp. 74 75. - In Bird by Bird (abbreviated BBB): "Getting Started" pp. 3 15; "Writing Groups" pp. 151 161. - Online Handout: Reading "Vivid Details: Concrete Language Worksheet. - Online Poems for Poetry Assignment #1: Print out and read "Self-Portrait" by Adam Zagajewski, "Self-Portrait" by Linda Pastan, and "Self-Portrait" by Edward Hirsch.
+77; "Postcard from Kashmir," Agha Shahid Ali p.
+78. - In Bird by Bird (abbreviated BBB): "Getting Started" pp. 3 15; "Writing Groups" pp. 151 161. - Online Handout: Read "Vivid, Clear Language" Worksheet. - Online Poems for Poetry Assignment #1: Read "Self-Portrait" by Adam Zagajewski; "Self-Portrait" by Linda Pastan; "Self-Portrait" by Edward Hirsch; "Written by Himself" by Gregory Pardlo; and "Parts of an Autobiography" by Carmen Giménez Smith.

-PRE-WRITING ASSIGNMENT: Read the Vivid, Clear Language Worksheet and follow the links to the poems listed in it.
-Then complete the pre-writing exercise and submit it to the instructor (by Jan.
+PRE-WRITING ASSIGNMENT: Read the "Vivid, Clear Language" Worksheet and follow the links to the poems listed in it.
+Then complete the pre-writing exercise and submit it to the instructor (by Aug.
 28).

-WRITING ASSIGNED: Complete Poetry Assignment #1-Write a poem (or a 250 to 500-word Prose Poem) titled "Self-Portrait," modeled on "Self-Portrait" by Adam Zagajewski, "Self-Portrait" by Linda Pastan, and/or "Self-Portrait" by Edward Hirsch.
+WRITING ASSIGNED: Complete Poetry Assignment #1-Write a poem (or a 250 to 500-word Prose Poem) modeled on "Self-Portrait" by Adam Zagajewski; "Self-Portrait" by Linda Pastan; "Self-Portrait" by Edward Hirsch; "Written by Himself," by Gregory Pardlo; or "Parts of an Autobiography" by Carmen Giménez Smith.
 You can write the poem either in lines or as Prose Poem.
-Use fresh, clear language (avoid clichés), and include details from your memory of your family, or from place you've lived and things you enjoy doing, or from what you do every day.
-Post Self-Portrait poems to your Writing Groups by Jan.
-26.
+Use fresh, clear language (avoid clichés), and include details from your memory of your family, or from places you've lived and things you enjoy doing, or from what you do every day.
+Post Self-Portrait poems to your Writing Groups by Aug.
+28, for your group members' comments.